douglasgreen/outlines/computing/artificial_intelligence/artificial_intelligence.md

     -   Autonomous Vehicles: AI powers self-driving cars, improving safety and efficiency.
     -   Traffic Management: AI optimizes traffic flow in urban areas.
     -   Logistics Optimization: AI for route planning and delivery optimization.
--   Case Study: Tesla\'s Autopilot, a semi-autonomous driving system that uses AI to navigate and adapt to changing road conditions.
+-   Case Study: Tesla's Autopilot, a semi-autonomous driving system that uses AI to navigate and adapt to changing road conditions.

 #### AI in Agriculture